jw2249a/2017-bayes-audit/2017-code/README.md

    whereas an overvote will have more than one such column filled in.

-   Implementation note: the voter's selections are combined into a python ``tuple''.
+   Implementation note: the voter's selections are combined into a python "tuple".
 An empty vote is the zero-length python tuple ``(,)``.
 The representation uses tuples, and not lists, since tuples are hashable and so may be used as keys in python dictionaries.